 If you are ready to make a claim or have questions about your eligibility or the claims process, why not get in touch with the Accident Claims UK team on 0800 073 8801.
-If you’d prefer to let us contact you, you could fill out the contact form instead, or email firstname.lastname@example.org.
-Alternatively, if you’d prefer to use our live chat service, you could chat to us right away.
+If you’d prefer to let us contact you, you could fill out the contact form instead or email firstname.lastname@example.org.
+Alternatively, if you’d prefer to use our live chat service, you could chat with us right away.
 However you’d prefer to get in touch, our advisors are ready to help you.

 Back injury at work from lifting claim- FAQs

 I hurt my back at work; what should I do about different types of injuries caused by manual handling?

-The first thing that you should do if you’ve suffered a back injury at work is to report it in your work’s accident book.
-This will confirm all the details of the accident, from when and where it happened to what kind of injuries you’ve sustained from it.
-It’s important that you fill this out as soon as possible in order to keep the details of the accident fresh in your mind and ensure that the report is accurate.
+The first thing you should do if you’ve suffered a back injury at work is to report it in your work’s accident book.
+This will confirm all the accident details, from when and where it happened to what kind of injuries you’ve sustained from it.
+You must fill this out as soon as possible to keep the details of the accident fresh in your mind and ensure that the report is accurate.

 As well as reporting the accident in your workplace accident book, you should also seek medical attention as soon as you can following an injury.
 As well as making sure that you get the medical attention you need, this will ensure that there’s a record of your injuries following the accident.
 This could strengthen your claim down the line.

 How much compensation could I be owed for a back injury at work?

 It’s difficult to put a value on your back injury at work from lifting claim without knowing more about your individual circumstances.
-This is because each claim is assessed on an individual basis and the amount you receive will be determined by a number of factors.
+This is because each claim is assessed individually, and the amount you receive will be determined by several factors.